 }

 Leave the default input as is and click Run.
-It will take some time for your workers to initialize.
+The system will take a few minutes to initialize your workers.

-When the workers have finished processing your request, you should see output on the right side of the page similar to this:
+When the workers finish processing your request, you should see output on the right side of the page similar to this:

 {